St. Athanasius College

 Candidates for the Associate's degree must complete at least 15 credits at SAC.

-The degree must be completed within a period of seven years, once begun.
+The degree must be completed within a period of seven years, once begun at SAC.

 We are pursuing both domestic and international accreditation options.
 We fully expect to have accreditation before this first cohort of the program graduates.
 St. Athanasius College is not required to have accreditation due to the California State Private Postsecondary Education Act of 2009, California Education Code (CEC) Section 94874 (e) of the Bureau for Private Postsecondary Education (BPPE).